Giovanni Girolamo Sbaraglia

 Giovanni Girolamo Sbaraglia (28 October 1641 – June 1710) was an Italian physician and writer.
-He was a determined, perhaps obsessed, critic of the famous anatomist Marcello Malpighi.
+He was a determined critic of the famous anatomist Marcello Malpighi.

 Biography

 He was born in Bologna, and obtained a doctorate in philosophy and medicine at the University of Bologna.
 He gained academic positions, teaching both logic and practical medicine, and later theoretic medicine, at the university.
 He taught at the latter position for nearly four decades.
 He became a much revered clinical physician in Bologna, and was the main doctor for the Jesuit and Dominican orders in Bologna.

 While he lived mainly in Bologna, his family had an estate in Crevalcore that bordered with the Malpighi property in that town.
-On December 14, 1659, the brother of Giovanni, Tomasso Sbaraglia, entered into an argument with the brother of Marcello Malpighi.
-In the course of the argument, Malpighi slayed Tomasso.
+On December 14, 1659, the brother of Giovanni, Tommaso Sbaraglia, entered into an argument with the brother of Marcello Malpighi.
+In the course of the argument, Malpighi slayed Tommaso.

 However Giovanni Sbaraglia's opposition to Malpighi was also a reactionary refusal to entertain the new methods and studies that were informing anatomy, physiology, and medicine, including the use of microscopes and the comparative study of plants and animals, specially the use of the latter in physiology studies.
-He published his main attack in a Latin text published pseudonymously: De recientorum medicorum studio disputato epistolarum ad amicum (Göttingen, 1684).
+He published his main attack in a Latin text published pseudonymously: De recentiorum medicorum studio dissertatio epistolaris ad amicum (Göttingen, 1684).
 Sbaraglia argued that animal models or the microanatomic information did little to advance practical medicine, which he stated was more properly derived from classic sources such as Galen and direct clinical experience.